Ylvis: 2010–present

 On 12 December 2013, they appeared on Live! with Kelly and Michael to promote their new children's book titled "What Does the Fox Say?" and later to perform.
 The book What Does the Fox Say? debuted as no. 1 on The New York Times Best Seller list.

 On 15 October 2014, Ylvis released on iTunes a single titled "I Will Never Be A Star", which was recorded by their younger brother, Bjarte Ylvisåker.
 On 19 November 2015 Ylvis released their first album Ylvis: Volume I on iTunes, which is a collection of some of their popular YouTube hits.
 On 5 January 2016, Ylvis revealed the music video and song "a capella" on I kveld med YLVIS on TVNorge. "a capella" parodies a cappella groups like Pentatonix.

 In 2015, Ylvis received a nomination at the Berlin Music Video Awards for Best Animation with their music video Ytterst på tissen” (On the Tip of the Willy).
 The video was made by Julian Nazario Vargas from Animaskin.

 On 1 November 2017, it was revealed that the brothers would start a new television show entitled Stories from Norway.
 The show, which blends the documentary and mockumentary genres with musical numbers, premiered on 19 February 2018 on TVNorge.

 In 2019, both brothers appeared on the first season of Kongen Befaler (Norway's version of Taskmaster), and the series overall winner was Vegard.

-In January 2022, after the participants for Melodi Grand Prix 2022 were revealed, Ylvis were one of the duos rumoured to be behind Subwoolfer, who won the contest and represented Norway in the Eurovision Song Contest 2022.
 On 6 October 2022, the brothers announced a new show entitled Ylvis i Sogn.
 In the ten-episode series, Bård has challenged himself, Vegard, and younger brother Bjarte to write eight songs in two weeks, with the eighth song being a modern remake of Stao no Pao.